OscarOz1/stock_prediction_project-clone/README.md

 **Project Objective and Scope**
 This project involves building a machine-learning model that can learn from a chosen past stock price.
-The model will be regression-based and will directly predict the next day's closing price of the stock.
+The model will predict the next day's closing price of the stock.